manupc/MQSM/README.md

 # MQSM

-Source code for the paper: **Finite State Machine Formalisms for compact and efficient quantum state representation"
+Source code for the paper: A theoretical framework for compact and efficient quantum state simulation using Finite State Machines